 But no!
 DinoWight says that “The majority of dinosaur fossils are found along the south-west coast at Hanover Point, Chilton Chine and Brighstone Bay” before adding that “Dinosaur remains are also found at Yaverland.”

-The answer may be that it depends whether you want a family-friendly organised jaunt along an accessible beach or a spot which hasn't been scrutinised over and over again in recent weeks.
+The answer may be that it depends whether you want a family-friendly organised jaunt along an accessible beach or a spot that hasn't been scrutinised over and over again in recent weeks.

 I've picked Yaverland as it seems to be a very popular spot for tours, but if a palaeontologist picked an intellectual fight with me, I would certainly lose.
 We did a fossil hunting tour at Yaverland in 2022 and we did find a small fossil.

-There are several companies which offer fossil-hunting outings on the Isle of Wight, including Island Gems, Dinosaur Isle, Wight Coast Fossils and Dinosaur Expeditions.
-Island Gems was a finalist at the Isle of Wight Awards 2022 for its tours.
+There are several companies offering fossil-hunting outings on the Isle of Wight, including Island Gems, Dinosaur Isle, Wight Coast Fossils and Dinosaur Expeditions.
+Island Gems has been shortlisted a few times at the Red Funnel Isle of Wight Awards for its tours but I'm sure it's not the only good one.

 Bearded experts can’t quite decide on the best Isle of Wight beach for fossil hunting.
 UK Fossils reckons that Hamstead, Yarmouth and Whitecliff Bay are the best spots.
 Similarly.
 Red Funnel’s guide says that Thorness Bay, Whitecliff Bay, Gurnard Bay and Hamstead are best.